 For instance, the above circuit works well on a 1-10 minute timer.

-To enable you to gain a more profound understanding of how the timer circuit works.
+To give you a more profound understanding of how the timer circuit works.
 Look at the ICC-555 block diagram below.

 Pin 1- Ground; the pin linking the negative supply rail to the timer

 Pin 2- Trigger; when you place the flip-flop in an unfavorable position, the trigger moves the output switch from a low state to a high.